HackBerkeley/intro-git/README.md

 ## Best Practices:

-- Write a descriptive commit message.
+- Write a descriptive commit message (50 characters or les)
 - Break up commits into small changes.
 - Keep master clean.
 Work on your own local branch and merge changes into master when you know they work.
 - **Add your SSH key to github so you don't have to type in your user/password every time:**